linode/docs/docs/applications/cloud-storage/tahoe-lafs-on-debian-9.md

         WantedBy=multi-user.target
         ~~~

-7. And enable the service to autostart your storage node at boot time:
+7. Enable the service to autostart the storage node at boot:

         systemctl enable tahoe-autostart-node.service

-8. Finally, start the service to launch your node:
+8. Start the service to launch the node:

         systemctl start tahoe-autostart-node.service

-### Automatically Configure Storage Nodes with Linode StackScripts
+### How to Use Linode StackScripts to Automatically Configure Storage Nodes

-Since some users may require tens or hundreds of storage nodes, newly deployed Linodes can be automated to go through the previous steps for you.
+Since some users may require tens or hundreds of storage nodes, automate configuration of newly deployed Linodes with StackScripts.

+To confirm each successful setup instead of launching all instances before verifying that they work, you can temporarily skip to the next two sections, and use the web user interface in your local browser.
+Then, return to this section, and after launching each Linode refresh the page after a few minutes.
+The new storage node should appear along with a green checkmark next to it.

 {: .note}
 >
-> To make sure you're proceeding correctly, you can temporarily skip to the next two sections, and then open the web user interface in your local browser.
-Then, return to this section, and after launching each Linode you can wait one or two minutes and then refresh the page.
-The new storage node should appear in a list there, along with a green checkmark next to it.
-This allows you to confirm each successful setup, instead of launching all instances in the dark, only to find out later something has gone wrong.

-{: .caution}
->
-> The following StackScript relies on icanhazip.com to retrieve each Linode's external IP address.
-While the site has redundant servers, for various reasons, it might function incorrectly or be unavailable at some moment in time.
+> This StackScript relies on *icanhazip.com* to retrieve each Linode's external IP address.
+While the site has redundant servers, there is a chance it may unavailable at times.

-1. After reading [about StackScripts](https://www.linode.com/docs/platform/stackscripts), navigate to the page where you can add a new StackScript, select Debian 9 as the distribution and paste the following in the **Script** section:
+1. [Familiarize yourself with StackScripts](/docs/platform/stackscripts), then navigate to the [StackScripts page](https://manager.linode.com/stackscripts/index) to add a new StackScript.

+2. Select Debian 9 as the distribution and paste the following in the **Script** section:

         #!/bin/bash